 The truth is that you don’t need to be alone before you can talk.
 In fact, when you are alone together, you won’t be talking.
 Rather, Satan will occupy your minds with some weird thoughts and the end results always turn out to be what you did not plan for.

 Rule # 4.
-Conversation should not go beyond permissible topics
+The conversation should not go beyond permissible topics

 Rule # 5.
 Avoid every other temptation that might lead to sin

 Dating (relationship before marriage) as you see it is not Haram provided you obey whatever Allah has enjoined.
 Apart from an arranged marriage, what other means can one get married if not for a premarital relationship?
-You can call it courtship or dating, it doesn’t really matter to us Muslims provided we heed to what Allah wants.
+You can call it courtship or dating, it doesn’t really matter if your intention is halal.

 The Holy Prophet encouraged getting to know a woman before marrying her but in a permissible manner.
 He said: